 Canvas Restaurant & Market is located at the Laureate Park Village Center in the heart of Lake Nona.
 The 278-seat restaurant is one of Orlando's only waterfront dining destinations and serves new American cuisine influenced by Florida's Southern and Latin American roots.

-Del Frisco’s Double Eagle Steak House will serve a prix fixe Thanksgiving menu, featuring elevated takes on traditional items, including turkey breast with apple-sausage stuffing and pecan pie a la mode.
+Del Frisco’s Double Eagle Steak House will serve a prix fixe Thanksgiving menu, featuring elevated takes on traditional items, including herb & citrus roasted turkey, honey dijon pork tenderloin, and mashed potatoes.
 If you're not feeling the turkey dinner though, the full menu will be available.
 Don't forget the extensive wine list.

 Enjoy a prix fixe menu at Fleming's, featuring an amuse-bouche for the table to share, a choice of soup or salad, a main course with all the trimmings and a seasonal dessert.
 You definitely won't leave hungry.

-The Oceanaire is going traditional this Thanksgiving, serving oven-roasted turkey roulade stuffed with sage-cranberry stuffing, mashed potatoes, cranberry chutney and a seasonal veggie.
-Open 12 p.m. to 8 p.m.
+The Oceanaire is going traditional this Thanksgiving, serving oven-roasted turkey roulade stuffed with sage-cranberry stuffing, mashed potatoes, cranberry chutney, and a seasonal veggie.

 Maybe you're not one for tradition?
 Then, eat lamb, not turkey.
 Taverna Opa Orlando will serve a greek feast, starting at 12 p.m.
 Belly dancing starts at 7 p.m.
 Because who doesn't want to see Grandma learn to belly dance on Thanksgiving?

 This restaurant known for ribs is dishing up turkey this Thanksgiving!
-Enjoy a special three-course menu featuring choice of salad or soup, entrée and dessert for just $29.
-It's a family-friendly place so bring the kids along for a childrens' meal, including a turkey dinner and a vanilla ice cream sundae for $16.
+Enjoy a special three-course menu featuring a choice of salad or soup, entrée, and dessert.
+It's a family-friendly place so bring the kids along for a children's' meal, including a turkey dinner and a vanilla ice cream sundae.

 Explore our Thanksgiving Orlando Guide for a full list of places to eat open on Thanksgiving in Orlando as well as festival fall events.
 Subscribe to 407area.com to stay connected to all the things to do in Orlando all year long.
 It's FREE.